 By Gary “Digital” Williams at ringside

-Brian Dillon did the matchmaking on this card and the ring announcer was Henry “Discombobulating” Jones.
+GQ Promotions is led by Quigley and his manager Jeff Gatling.
+The matchmaker was Brian Dillon and the ring announcer was Henry “Discombobulating” Jones.